 - Rinse and hang to dry out of direct sunlight.

 BUNDLE DYE/ ECO PRINT TECHNIQUE

-- Begin with clean, mordant textile*, lay out on flat surface, wet with vinegar/ H2O spray.
+- Begin with clean, mordanted textile*, lay out on flat surface, wet with vinegar/ H2O spray.

 - Roll up tightly in Eco Friendly parchment paper.
 Wrap tightly with cord.

-- Remove with tongs, wrap in old towel and let sit overnight or minimum of 12 hours.
+- Remove with tongs, wrap in old towel and let sit for a few hours to let the color set.

 - Unwrap, shake out as much plant matter as possible it will still be wet), and hang to “cure” ( out of direct sunlight) leave for 1-2 days.

 - Rinse and then wash in hot H2O.
 At both rinse stages you will most likely experience some color loss, which is a natural part of the mellowing process.

 - Gently squeeze out excess moisture and hang to dry out of direct sunlight.

 (Mordant your fabric beforehand using these instructions based on your choice of fabric.
 We prefer using Alum as noted above)